mithi/react-philosophies/README.md

 <details>
     <summary>The way this document is organized</summary>

-While writing, I realized that it was actually difficult for me to separate my thoughts into the `design`, `performance`, and `testing`.
-A lot of designs intended for maintainability also make your application faster and easier to test.
+It was actually difficult for me to separate my thoughts into the `design`, `performance`, and `testing`.
+I noticed that lot of designs intended for maintainability also make your application faster and easier to test.
 Apologies if the discussion appears to be cluttered at times.

 </details>